ArmyBarber/kb/docs/Notes/Dropping the mask w coworker.md

  - Need to think of the world as a whole to assess the effect of regimes on people
 	 - Stalin may have had to crack down against counter revolution.
 China may have had devastating famine as part of a desperate attempt to modernize while under sanction/imperialist assault
 	 - Neither has had a "Jakarta method", purposely starved nations (like Britain did to Ireland and India), backed genocidal death squads like the US has done in Lat Am, etc
+- Thoughts:
+	- Still a moral aspect when arguing benefits of socialism/communism.
+Not moralist as in the a-materialist/utopian view, but arguing things like how violence in certain aspects is justified to stop more (often an imperialist talking point but context is what matters).
+Recall from Losurdo's book how it could be considered immoral to forsake violence where it ultimately leads to more.
+Essentially, it's worth stopping a Jakarta method